Special Education, M.S. - Emotional and Behavior Disorders

 The program includes a culminating requirement such as a comprehensive exam or a thesis.
 Contact the Special Education and Reading Office for information on acceptance to the program.

-Master of Science in Special Education: Emotional and Behavioral Disorders — 30 Credits
+Master of Science in Special Education: Emotional and Behavior Disorders — 30 Credits

-- SED 523 — Assessment and Interventions for Students with Emotional and Behavioral Disorders — 3 credits
+- SED 523 — Developmental Intervention with the Seriously Emotionally Disabled — 3 credits

-- SED 526 — Seminar in Contemporary Issues with Emotional and Behavioral Disorders — 3 credits
+- SED 526 — Seminar in Education of the Seriously Emotionally Disabled — 3 credits

-- SED 527 — Positive Behavior Support for Students with Emotional Behavioral Disorders — 3 credits
+- SED 527 — Classroom Group Processes with Exceptional Children — 3 credits

-- SED 516 — Field Studies in Special Education — 3 credits
+- SED 621 — Interpersonal and Collaborative Skills in Education — 3 credits

 *12 credits of graduate electives may be chosen from special education or related courses with an advisor approval, but these may not be credits that have been applied to a previous degree.
 These courses may be any graduate level course in the School of Arts and Sciences, School of Education, or School in Health and Human Services.
 If a student is also pursuing initial certification or cross endorsement in special education on the graduate level, 6 credits from 300-400 level may be applied toward the 30 credit M.S. program.
 These 6 credits from the 300-400 level may only be applied if they have not already been applied to another degree.